 - Factors to Consider When Making Benefit-Risk Determinations in Medical Device Premarket Approvals and De Novo Classifications

-In addition to these guidance documents, the FDA has also begun to ask device manufacturers to submit data regarding patient preferences.
-To date however, patient preferences remain an optional submission — one that is ultimately intended to help the agency determine whether the device is safe and necessary for patient care.
+In addition, the FDA has also begun to ask device manufacturers to submit data regarding patient preferences.
+To date, patient preferences remain an optional submission — one that is ultimately intended to help the agency determine whether the device is safe and necessary for patient care.

 According to Hayhurst’s interview with Kathryn O’Callaghan — the assistant director for strategic programs at CDRH — a main initiative for the CDRH in 2017 will be to help the medical device industry make considerable progress when it comes to designing devices that meet real patient needs and get the outcomes that matter to patients the most.